 In the second phase, each partner country invites one of the choreographers to give a workshop to 10 young dancers with the dramaturge, inspired by the acquired (physical and intellectual) knowledge and the sketch from year one.
 In the Netherlands Roberta Racis (IT) is our guest, guided by dramaturge Nina Aalders.

-The invited dancers will take part in a 7-day professional development workshop from Friday 26 October – Thursday 1 November 2018 with a presentation of a short work in the evening on Thursday 1 November 2018 at De Nieuwe Vorst.
-(During this week lunch and travel costs will be covered.)
+The invited dancers take part in a 7-day workshop from Friday 26 October to Thursday 1 November 2018, with a presentation in the evening of Thursday 1 November 2018 at De NWE Vorst, Tilburg.

 More information about the artists, the content of the project and the program can be found on www.performinggender.eu.